Getting Started Guide

 ⚡ Using solo mode?

-Tap the + button in the top right of the Expenses screen to add a transaction.
+FairLedger has two separate ledgers, each with its own transaction types.
+Tap the + button on the relevant screen to add a transaction.

 Description